 - Diploma in Art Law – intended for those with legal training

 - Foundation Certificate in Art Law – intended for those without any legal training

 - Preparatory Certificate in Art Law – a primer on English law for those trained in other legal systems

 Our intensive and interactive seminar-based courses are run throughout the year and offer expert insight for both museum and legal professionals.
 Led by experts from the Institute of Art and Law and external guest speakers, these courses will help you and your organisation get up to the mark in complex areas of art law.

 Course structure varies from three consecutive days to seven sessions spaced over seven months.
 Assessment is required to receive a diploma.

 - The Diploma in Art Profession Law and Ethics – a comprehensive course for both the legally and non-legally trained

 - The Diploma in Law and Collections Management – intended for museum, gallery and other art market professionals

 - The Diploma in Intellectual Property and Collections – an intensive course open to all

-The Institute of Art and Law is now offering expert in-house training courses for museums, auction houses, law firms and insurance companies.
-The training courses last two or three days and cover the essential areas of law that affect the day-to-day practice of professionals in this field.
-This will help your organisation get up to the mark in this very complex area.
-The sessions cover acquisition, ownership, loans, gifts, intellectual property, imports, exports, immunity from seizure and restitution or repatriation.
-They can be specifically catered to the needs of each institution.
-Upon completion, attendees will receive an IAL Certificate.
+The Institute of Art and Law offers expert in-house training courses for museums, auction houses, law firms, insurance companies and government bodies.
+These bespoke training courses last up to three days and cover the essential areas of law that affect the day-to-day practice of professionals in this field.
+Session topics can cover acquisition, ownership, loans, gifts, intellectual property, imports, exports, immunity from seizure and restitution or repatriation.
+Attendees will receive an IAL Certificate upon completion.